ibm-cloud-docs/loadbalancer-service/getting-help.md

 * Review the [FAQs](/docs/loadbalancer-service?topic=loadbalancer-service-faqs-for-ibm-cloud-load-balancer) in the product documentation.
 * Review the [troubleshooting documentation](/docs/loadbalancer-service?topic=loadbalancer-service-the-back-end-server-is-unhealthy) to troubleshoot and resolve common issues.
 * Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](/status){: external}.
 * Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
-When you ask a question, tag the question with `ibm-cloud` and `load-balancer-service`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.
+When you ask a question, tag the question with `ibm-cloud` and `load-balancer-service` so that it is seen by the {{site.data.keyword.Bluemix_notm}} development teams.

 If you still can't resolve the problem, you can open a support case.
 For more information, see [Creating support cases](/docs/account?topic=account-open-case).
 And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).